oroinc/documentation/backend/security/access-rules.rst

         tags:
             - { name: oro_security.access_rule, type: ORM, entityClass: Acme\Bundle\DemoBundle\Entity\Contact }

-Here, the `type` and `entityClass` are options for the `oro_security.access_rule` tag that are used to define conditions when an access rule should be applicable.
+Here, the `type` and `entityClass` are options for the `oro_security.access_rule` tag used to define conditions when an access rule should be applied.

-In this example the access rule is applied to all ACL protected ORM queries that have the *Contact* entity.
+This example applies the access rule to all ACL-protected ORM queries with the *Contact* entity.

 The `oro_security.access_rule` tag options that can be used for any access rule:

-- `type` - the type of a query, e.g. `ORM`.
+- `type` - the query type, e.g. `ORM`.
 - `permission` - the ACL permission, e.g. `VIEW`.
 - `entityClass` - the FQCN of an entity.
-- `loggedUserClass` - the FQCN of a logged in user.
+- `loggedUserClass` - the FQCN of a logged-in user.

 .. note::
-    The`oro_security.access_rule` tag can be used with options specific for a particular access rule.
-Using options for the `oro_security.access_rule` tag is more preferable that implementing logic in the `isApplicable()` method because it allows to not initialize a rule service if it is not applicable.
+    You can use The`oro_security.access_rule` tag with options specific to a particular access rule.
+Using options for the `oro_security.access_rule` tag is preferable to implementing logic in the `isApplicable()` method because it allows not to initialize a rule service if it is not applicable.
 The `isApplicable()` method is intended for complex logic that cannot be achieved via the tag options.

 To add additional options you need to create a class that implements |AccessRuleOptionMatcherInterface| and decorate the service `oro_security.access_rule_option_matcher`.

 Access Rules Visitor
 --------------------

-If you want to apply access rule expressions to your type of queries, use a class that extends an abstract |Visitor|.
+If you want to apply access rule expressions to your type of query, use a class that extends an abstract |Visitor|.

 For example,|AstVisitor| converts access rule expressions to Doctrine AST conditions.